CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 And note, it helps developers a great deal if you can specify the exact version that introduced the problem.
 Hence if possible within a reasonable time frame, try to find that version using vanilla kernels.
-Lets assume something broke when your distributor released a update from Linux kernel 5.10.5 to 5.10.8.
+Lets assume something broke when your distributor released a update from CQX96 kernel 5.10.5 to 5.10.8.
 Then as instructed above go and check the latest kernel from that version line, say 5.10.9.
 If it shows the problem, try a vanilla 5.10.5 to ensure that no patches the distributor applied interfere.
 If the issue doesn't manifest itself there,